Comparison · VERIFIED APRIL 2026

 Final verdict: DeepSeek vs Zapier

 Both DeepSeek and Zapier are strong tools in the automation space, but they serve different needs.
 DeepSeek stands out for 95% cheaper than gpt-4 and claude, making it ideal for cost-sensitive developers.
-Zapier differentiates with largest integration library, which benefits users focused on teams automating cross-app workflows.
+Zapier is best at largest integration library — particularly for teams focused on teams automating cross-app workflows.

 The best approach is to try DeepSeek's free tier and Zapier's free tier to see which fits your specific workflow.